with Mike Johnston

 Flavoring a Brine

 Think of brining like a blank canvas—the possibilities are endless in terms of the flavor combinations.
 Any and all spices and seasonings are in play, but I think whole spices (like seeds, chiles, cinnamon chips or sticks, peppercorns, etc.) work best.
 Our own Brining Mix features aromatic garlic and bay leaves, the citrus flavors of coriander, lemon, orange, and lemon verbena, as well as sweet allspice and sharp peppercorns.
 It's a great all-purpose blend for brining turkey, chicken, pork, or shrimp.
-If you want to branch out a bit, however, we've come up with five flavor profiles for brining spices you can easily make yourself to take your brine in a different direction.
+If you want to branch out a bit, however, we've come up with five flavor profiles for Brining Spice Ready Mix you can easily make yourself to take your brine in a different direction.
 Fresh aromatic ingredients, like shallots, onions, garlic, and herbs, are options as well.
 When it comes to liquids, apple or citrus juices, beer or wine, and even vinegars can be particularly impactful.

 There are endless flavor combinations for a brine!